Probing hyperon electric dipole moments with a full angular analysis

-The measurement of a particle's permanent electric dipole moment (EDM), which violates both Parity (P) and Time reversal symmetries, and consequently Charge Parity (CP) symmetry according to the CPT theorem, provides a robust test within and beyond the Standard Model (SM).
-It serves as a sensitive probe for new physics, especially those that could induce lower loop or flavor diagonal CP Violation (CPV), in the multi-100 TeV mass range~\cite{Beacham:2019nyx,Chupp:2017rkp}.
+The measurement of a particle's permanent electric dipole moment (EDM), which violates both parity ($P$) and time-reversal symmetries, and, consequently, charge parity ($CP$) symmetry according to the $CPT$ theorem, serves as not only a robust means of testing the validity of the Standard Model (SM) but a sensitive probe for new physics, especially those that could induce lower-loop or flavor-diagonal $CP$ Violation (CPV), in the multi-100-TeV mass range~\cite{Beacham:2019nyx,Chupp:2017rkp}.
 Neutron and $^{199}$Hg EDM measurement have set an upper limit on the SM QCD effective vacuum phase of $\bar\theta\lessapprox10^{-10}$, yet the SM permits any value within the $[0,2\pi]$ range.
-This conundrum is commonly known as the strong CP problem~\cite{Kim:2008hd}.
+This conundrum is commonly known as the strong $CP$ problem~\cite{Kim:2008hd}.
 Examining EDM within the hadronic system serves as a means to either corroborate or disprove the $\bar{\theta}$ explanation and, in conjunction with the investigation of leptonic EDM, constitutes an essential approach for the pursuit of new physics~\cite{Beacham:2019nyx}.
-Investigating EDM in baryonic and light nuclear systems offers a distinct opportunity to uncover diverse CPV models~\cite{Dekens:2014jka}.
-Within the hyperon system, the strange quark may exhibit a special interaction with new physics, potentially resulting in a substantial EDM effect.
+Investigating EDM in baryonic and light nuclear systems presents a unique prospect for elucidating various CPV models~\cite{Dekens:2014jka}.
+Within the hyperon system, the strange quark may exhibit a special interaction with new physics, potentially leading to a substantial EDM effect.
 This could suggest that the new physics possesses a specific flavor structure.
-Another crucial aspect is that a single EDM measurement alone is insufficient to distinguish between various sources of CPV beyond the SM.
-Therefore, it becomes essential to employ complementary observations of different systems, such as hadrons, atoms, nuclei, and molecules, in order to effectively discriminate between these sources~\cite{Chupp:2017rkp}.
+Another crucial aspect is that the sole measurement of EDM is inadequate to differentiate various sources of CPV beyond the SM.
+Hence, it becomes essential to utilize supplementary observations from diverse systems, such as hadrons, atoms, nuclei, and molecules~\cite{Chupp:2017rkp}.